 Union Pacific strives to be a leader in developing technology and conscientiously using resources to reduce our environmental impact.
 Railroads are the most environmentally responsible way to transport ground freight.
-In 2013, Union Pacific helped customers eliminate an estimated 33.7 million metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
+Each year, Union Pacific helps customers eliminate more than an estimated 30 million metric tons of greenhouse gas emissions by choosing Union Pacific over truck transportation for their shipping needs.
 We’ve achieved this by making sustainability a priority, developing new technologies and methods to improve fuel efficiency, reducing emissions and working smarter to minimize our environmental impact.

 Greenhouse Gas Emissions